If you’re intrigued by the title, and want a “short walk” – scroll down to bold #3. Enjoy it all when you have the time.

 Because affections are caught in relationship and not taught like skills in a program, children are comfortable “sitting at the feet of masters.”
 They spend their time in the depths of real art, music, drama, literature, dance, and in other opportunities for creativity – and relationship.
 Life is deeply satisfying.

-3. When schools don’t count mistakes, students are free to learn – not just perform.
+3. When schools don’t penalize for mistakes, students are free to learn – not just perform.
 Mistakes are expected – unless we’re doing something we already know how to do.
 If we’re doing something we already know how to do, we’re not really learning.

 We even make mistakes doing things we already know how to do.
 We hit the curb while turning a corner, we put too much salt in the recipe, and we wash the dark towels with the white t-shirts.